 - Hair should be neat and well-groomed. - Hair length in the front should not cover the eyes or extend below eye level.
 On the sides, hair length should not exceed below the bottom of the earlobe.
 In the back, hair length should not exceed the top of the collar without the use of hair accessories such as pins or bands.
 In height, hair should not exceed 3 inches from the scalp. - Extreme styles are not permitted.
-No designs or multiple lines are to be shaved in hair or eyebrows. - Hair should remain its natural color no multi-colored hair is allowed. - Facial hair is allowed for high school male students.
-All facial hair must be close-cut (1/8") and wellgroomed. - No hair accessories are permitted for male students. - Male students are not to have ponytails or manbuns.
+No designs or multiple lines are to be shaved in hair or eyebrows. - Hair should remain its natural color no multi-colored hair is allowed. - Facial hair is not allowed, including but not limited to beards, goatees, or mustaches.
+Sideburns are to be no longer than the earlobe. - No hair accessories are permitted for male students. - Male students are not to have ponytails or manbuns.